Steve Williams (footballer, born 1958)

-Steven Charles Williams (born 12 July 1958) is an English former footballer who played as a midfielder for Southampton, Arsenal, Luton Town, Exeter City and Derry City.
+Steven Charles Williams (born 12 July 1958) is an English former professional footballer who played as a midfielder.

+He began his playing career with Southampton in 1976.
+Williams joined Arsenal in 1984 and spent four years with the club.
+In 1988, he signed for Luton Town.
+He also had a spell with Exeter City before he ended his career at Derry City.

+During his international career, he won six caps for the England national team.

+Early life

+Williams was born in 1958 in Romford, Essex.
+His parents ran a grocery shop.
+Williams excelled in sport at a young age, but he admitted opportunities were limited as his parents were too busy.

 Club career

 Southampton

-Williams went to school at St Edward's Church of England Secondary School in Romford, East London.
 He started out as an apprentice with Southampton, having been a product of the Saints' London Selection Centre and joining the club straight from school.

 He turned professional in 1975 and made his debut aged 17 on 6 April 1976, in a 1–0 victory away to local rivals, Portsmouth in a game where Peter Osgood was dropped for disciplinary reasons.

-He went on to establish himself as a talented midfielder, particularly with his passing ability and composure on the ball.
+He went on to establish a partnership with Alan Ball, with Ball's short passing game being complemented by Williams' deep surges into the opposition half.
 After his first full season at Southampton in 1976–77, he was awarded the club's Player of the Season Award and earned recognition for England at under-21 level.

 In the 1978–79 season, he was an ever-present in Saints' run to the 1979 League Cup final which they lost 3–2 to Brian Clough's Nottingham Forest.

-He succeeded Alan Ball as team captain and led The Saints to an F.A.
-Cup semi-final and to runners-up position in the 1983–84 First Division.
+He succeeded Alan Ball as team captain and led The Saints to an FA Cup semi-final and to runners-up position in the 1983–84 First Division.

-The following season, manager Lawrie McMenemy was becoming disillusioned with Southampton, feeling that he had taken the club as far as he could.
-This disillusionment spread to several key players including Williams, leading to a transfer request.
-In December 1984 he was transferred to Arsenal for a club record £550,000.
+The following season, manager Lawrie McMenemy was becoming disillusioned with Southampton, feeling that he had taken the club as far as he could and this disillusionment spread to several senior players including Williams, leading to a transfer request.
 In all, he played 349 times for Southampton, scoring 27 goals.